nasa/openmct-build/README.md

 mct plugins add <plugin name> --npmPackage <npm package specifier> [-i <instance-name>] [-o <options>]
 ```

+### Installing a plugin from a package that exports multiple plugins
+Multiple plugins may reference the same `npmPackage`, in which case they will be treated as being imported from the same module.
+The npmPackage referenced will assume to export functions with the same name as the plugin name.

 ### List all available plugins

 ```bash